Sunframe-Logo

 Suggestions for applicable scenarios

-Residential and apartment projects need to have openable windows.
+4.2.2 For residential and apartment projects that need to have openable windows, they are also a better choice.

 5